-This is going to be a very short post sharing with you some key tips for making this happen: How to get a steady supply of clients, using the Web as your main vehicle.
+This is going to be a juicy post sharing with you some key tips for making this happen: How to get a steady supply of clients, using the Web as your main vehicle.

 Here are the 8 steps …

-1. Find places online for which a good portion of the people would make a good fit for you.
+Step 1.
+Find places online where a good portion of the people would make a good fit for you.

 You’ve got ideal types of clients and if they have a heartbeat, they are online in some way shape or form.
 Your job is to find out where.